meltaxa/musicfig/README.md

 curl -L https://raw.githubusercontent.com/meltaxa/musicfig/master/install.sh | bash -s -- --docker
 ```

-The bootstrap script also downloaded two example config.py and tags.yml files.
+The bootstrap script also downloads the example config.py and tags.yml files.
 Place these in a directory
 of your choosing, say /home/pi/musicfig and update these files accordingly.
-See the complete installation
+See the complete install
 instructions in the Medium article
 "[My LEGO Minifigures Play Spotify](https://medium.com/@mellican/my-lego-minifigures-play-spotify-dc397e83280e)"
-for related Spotify and configuration steps.
+for Spotify configuration steps.

-Next, find the USB bus and device mappings.
+Next, find the USB bus and device mappings for the LEGO pad.
+Make sure it is plugged in.
 Look for Id "0e6f:0241":
 ```
 lsusb | grep 0e6f:0241
 ```